har-2010/AI_ACT_CO-ISSC/README.md

 # CO-ISSC:Core Ontology-based Incremental Semi-Supervised Clustering

-The CO-ISSC pipeline we are going to publish on KES 2024 conference, with a core ontology as prior knowledge, combined with UMAP and adapted C-DBSCAN to cluster the terms from an AI ACT regulation corpus.
+The CO-ISSC pipeline combines, in an incremental process, a semi-supervised dimension reduction technique (semi-supervised UMAP) and a semi-supervised clustering method (adapted C-DBSCAN).
+Additionally, it uses two types of prior knowledge: (1) a PLM, and (2) a core ontology.
+The figure below shows its architecture.
+The CO-ISSC pipeline is evaluated using the AI Act text and the AI Act terminology.

 <div align=center>
 <img src="./CO-ISSC/pipeline.png" width = 75%>